gbari-uncc/Big-Data-Project---Group-5/README.md

 ## 4) Research Objectives and Question(s)

   ### Objectives:
-    > - Use Amazon Web Services to analyze the Global Fisheries Catch Dataset
+    > - Use Amazon Web Services to analyze the Global Fisheries Catch Dataset.
-      - Extract meaningful insights by developing key performance indicators (KPI's) which highlight key business attributes which are essential for evaluating and measuring business functionality
+      - Extract meaningful insights by developing key performance indicators (KPI's) which highlight key attributes which are essential for evaluating business functionality, gauge performance and identify patterns among the data.
-      - Designing detailed and engaging dashboards for visualizing our analysis.
+      - Designing detailed and engaging dashboards for visualizing our derived conclusions after analysis.

   Questions:
   > - Showcase the various institutions, industries involved.
     - Depict the YoY increase or decrease in fishing by each industry.
     - Analyze the YoY increase or decrease.
     - Depict the difference in catch sum and real value.
-    - Use ML models to predict the future values.
+    - Use Machine Learning models for predicting future estimates based on current dataset values.

 Note: The scope of the questions might change as we further dwell into the project.